Friday, 20 August 2021

 Abathsahayeswarar Temple / Sri Abathsagaeswar Temple, Senthamangalam / Sendhamangalam, Villupuram District, Tamil Nadu.

-The first Visit to this Shiva temple was a part of Temples Visit in and around Villupuram.
-It was a two days trip organized by Mr Manoj, aimed to cover 21nos of old, very old and Historical temples, which includes Thevaram Padal Petra Sthalangal and 108 Divya Desa sthalangal and we are able to cover 16 temples.
-Out of 16 Temples, I had covered 11 temples already and are recorded in my blog.
-The rest of 5 temples will be posted one by one.
-This post will cover a Shiva temple built during 13th Century.
-The temple is under the control of Archaeological Survey of India ( ASI ) and reconstruction is in progress.
+The first visit to this Shiva temple was a part of Temples Visit in and around Villupuram.
+It was a two days trip organized by Mr Manoj, aimed to cover 21nos of old, very old and Historical temples, which includes Thevaram Padal Petra Sthalangal and 108 Divya Desa Sthalangal and we are able to cover 16 temples.
+Out of 16 Temples, I had covered 11 temples already, and are recorded in my blog.
+The rest of the 5 temples will be posted one by one.
+This post will cover a Shiva temple built during the 13th Century.
+The temple is under the control of the Archaeological Survey of India ( ASI ) and reconstruction is in progress.
 The place Senthamangalam is on the south bank of river Kedilam.

 Moolavar : Sri Abathsahayeswarar